erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

     2. *agg_neighborhoods_activity*.

 #### Implementation Instructions
-1. Each instance of this service should aggregate and persist data for one and only **one of the following combinations**:
+1. Each instance of this service should aggregate and persist data for one and only **one combination** of **Pedestrians**/**mobilized** and **streets**/**neighborhoods**.
-    1. **Pedestrians** activity in **streets**.
-    2. **Pedestrians** activity in **neighborhoods**.
-    3. **mobilized** activity in **streets**.
-    4. **mobilized** activity in **neighborhoods**.
-2. The combination should be configured by two environment variables, that together decide the input topic (one of the output topics of the [Locations-finder service](#locations-finder-service)):
+2. The combination should be configured by two environment variables, that together decide the input topic (one of the output topics of the [Locations-finder service](#locations-finder-service)).
+This will allow [scaling](#scalability) specific combinations according to the load, as explained in the [Locations-finder](#locations-finder-service) service.
-    1. ACTIVITY_AGGREGATOR_MOBILITY_TYPE - **pedestrians** or **mobilized**.
-    2. ACTIVITY_AGGREGATOR_LOCATION_TYPE - **street** or **neighborhood**.
-3. This will allow [scaling](#scalability) specific combinations according to the load, as explained in the [Locations-finder](#locations-finder-service) service.
-4. The persistence interval and number of records should be configurable by environment variables: ACTIVITY_AGGREGATOR_PERSISTENCE_INTERVAL_SEC and ACTIVITY_AGGREGATOR_PERSISTENCE_MAX_RECORDS.
-This will provide a way to control the memory consumption and database persistence time.
+3. The persistence interval and number of records should be configurable by environment variables.
+This should provide a way to control the memory consumption and database persistence time.
-5. Each service instance should further allow spawning a few consumer threads, using an environment variable: ACTIVITY_AGGREGATOR_CONSUMER_THREADS_COUNT.
-6. The number of partitions in the input topic should be greater or equal to the number of consumer threads.
-The reason for that is to ensure that all consumers will actually consume and process messages.
-7. **Consumer groups rebalancing must be handled** properly by this service, otherwise messages aggregated in-memory might be lost when the service will attempt to commit the uncommitted offsets associated with these messages.
+4. **Consumer groups rebalancing must be handled** properly by this service, otherwise messages aggregated in-memory might be lost when the service will attempt to commit the uncommitted offsets associated with these messages.

+Further details can be found in the [mvp-level implementation](../mvp-level-implementation/services/activity-aggregator/architecture.md).

 <hr>